sipark5340/PathDeep/README.md

 # Data explanation

+./data/Toy_data_for_PathDeep.csv
-./data/Toy_data_for_PathDeep.csv file consists of 100 cancer tissue and normal tissue, and contains reactome member genes.
+This file consist of 100 cancer tissue and normal tissue, and contains reactome member genes.

+./data/Train_Test_Sets/Train, ./data/Train_Test_Sets/Test
-There are 20 sets of train and test samples in ./data/Train_Test_Sets/Train/ folder and ./data/Train_Test_Sets/Test/ folder respectively.
+There are 20 sets of train and test samples.

-# Code explanation
+# PathDeep training code explanation

 When the PathDeep example code is executed, the cancer and normal discrimination performance of PathDeep performed in each hyperparameter is created in ./result/PathDeep_performance.csv.